blackmaskexe/github-foundations/02 - GitHub/99 - (Specifics) GitHub Foundations Certification/04-GitHub Development/04 - Personal Account Access Tokens.md

 NOTE: When using the CLI, you will be prompted for your username and password.
 Your github password won't work here, and you MUST use a personal account access token in place of the password.
 The method to do so is listed as follows:

 - these are an alternative way of using passwords for authenticating with GitHub and GitHub API in CLI
-- Access Secret equivalent in AWS
+- Access Secret equivalent of AWS

 ## How to obtain a PAT:
 - find it in: `GitHub -> Settings -> Developer Settings`
--

 ## Types of PATs in GitHub: